AdelFattakhova/threadier/README.md

 Scheduler instance offers methods to add tasks and cancel the existing ones:

-### `addTask(callback, options = {})`
+### `addTask(callback, options = {}): Promise<any>`
 Adds task to the scheduler.
-Returns a task instance.

 `callback` – the task itself (a generator function, or another implementation of iterator protocol)

 `options` – (optional) task parameters such as:
 - `priority: string` – (default is `'minor'`) priority level of the task, determines the speed of task completion
 - `inWebWorker: boolean` – (default is `false`) whether the task must be run in a separate thread inside Web Worker or not.
-If task is requested to run in Web Worker, it's not added into scheduler mechanism and goes right into Web Worker
+If task is requested to run in Web Worker, it's not added into scheduler mechanism and goes right into Web Worker. **Note: the task must return a Promise-like object in order for you to be able to receive the outcome of this task's execution.**
+- `paused: boolean` – (default is `false`) whether the task is paused from the beginning

 Example:
 ```js